This is NOT Reducing-Center Victory Conditions

-In its first incarnation, the ARMADA used the reducing victory condition system.
+In its first incarnation, the ARMADA used a reducing-center victory condition system.

 If you are interested in this, check out the various tournaments that the group